RokZabukovec/EnableServices/README.md

     public User() {}
 ```

-Containes static class Builder which is used in creating user object with chaining methods:
+Contains static class Builder which is used in creating user object with chaining methods:

 ```Java
     public static class Builder{